mvolkmann/my-angularjs-seed/README.md

 1. click the language links at the bottom (affects all pages)
 1. try an invalid user id or password
 1. open a new terminal window
-1. enter "grunt protractor" to run UI tests
+1. enter "grunt karma" to run unit tests
-   (may get a timeout the first time if you wait too long to accept incoming connections)
+1. enter "grunt protractor" to run end-to-end UI tests (may get a timeout the first time if you wait too long to accept incoming connections)